 There are so many things that want to harm them or eat them or take them away.
 Or so it seems, to her, the girl on the beach with her family.
 She had a habit of devouring children, the girl reads in one of her books.
 In another story children are left by their parents to wander the woods.
 A witch finds them and locks them in a cage.
 The children were starving and finally there is milk and bread which they eat up greedily.
 But the food is for their plumping – so they’ll be good for the roasting.
-Well that’s what the witch cries as she pokes at them to see if they’re fattened enough.
+That’s what the witch cries as she pokes at them to see if they’re fattened enough.

 Her father points to the lighthouse, to the moon shining right into the light house, shining right where the ghost is standing.
 She sees it, briefly.
 They all do, a sliver of a figure, seemingly hunched over in the moonlight.
 They scream, the kids.
-They see a something in the lighthouse and the moon behind and then it is gone, the moon and its light and whatever it was, covered by cloud.
+They see a something and the moon behind and then it is gone, the moon and its light and whatever it was, covered by cloud.
 Gone is the ghost, her father says, gone from the lighthouse.
 And if not in the lighthouse then where could he be?

 She listens to the snoring.
 Could they?
 And she, if the wolves were chasing, if the winter was cruel, the food gone, what would she do?
 You know?
-It isn’t always sailboats, and hotdogs and campfires on the beach.
-Why, she wonders, does her father always have to tell a scary story?

 I always love to read your inspiring and relaxing stories… Thank you x Barbara

 Thank you !
 I’m so glad you stopped by to read and leave a comment!